GluuFederation/docs-de-prod/docs/source/reference/cr-rotate.md

             -v /var/run/docker.sock:/var/run/docker.sock \
             gluufederation/cr-rotate:3.1.6_01

-    For Kubernetes, simply set environment variable `GLUU_CONTAINER_METADATA=kubernetes`.
+    For Kubernetes, simply set the environment variable `GLUU_CONTAINER_METADATA=kubernetes`.

 !!!
 Note
-        Since metadata scope is per node, this container must be deployed in each node.
+    Since the metadata scope is per node, this container must be deployed in each node.
 Use `mode=global` in Swarm Mode services or `DaemonSet` in Kubernetes.